 - Spoon the cookie dough onto a baking sheet leaving room around each one.

 - Bake for 10-12 minutes.
-Remove and let the cookies cool on the pan for a few minutes.
+Remove from oven and let the cookies cool on the pan for a few minutes.

 - Gently remove them and place on a wire rack to cool completely.

 - Flip half the cookies over and swirl or spread the caramel frosting on each one.